Justy6674/Water4Weightloss-by-Downscale/README.md

 ### 3. Credentials Setup

 The application requires credentials for Firebase, Google AI, and Twilio.
+This is a two-part process.

-#### Step 1: Get Firebase Service Account Key (for Local Development)
+#### Step 1: Backend Credentials (for Local Server)

-For local development, the server needs secret credentials to act on your behalf.
+For local development, the server needs secret credentials to perform actions like sending push notifications.

 1. In your Firebase Project Settings, go to the **Service accounts** tab.
 2. Click **Generate new private key** and a JSON file will be downloaded.
 3.  **Rename this file to `service-account.json`**.
 4. Place the `service-account.json` file in the **root directory** of the project.
 This file is listed in `.gitignore` and will not be committed.
+5.  **Important**: Open the file and ensure it contains your actual project credentials, not placeholder text.

-#### Step 2: Create and Populate `.env.local`
+#### Step 2: Frontend & Services Credentials

 Create a file named `.env.local` in the root of your project.
 Copy the template below and fill it with your credentials. **This is for local development only.** Your deployed application uses a more secure method to access these secrets.